 How do I start a sole proprietorship in NC?

 How do I get a DBA in NC?

-If you want to operate your business under a name other than your own or the name you formed the business under, you must file for a DBA.
 You can file the official paperwork in the office of the register of deeds in the county in which your business operates.

 How long does it take to get a business license?

 It depends on the type of business that you open.
 You can contact Business Link North Carolina for specific information regarding your business.